Kazawaryu/Unity_Warchess_Game/README.md

 # Unity War Chess Game
-If you like this project, please give me a ⭐, it do means a lot for me🙏.
+If you like this project, please give me a ⭐, it does mean a lot for me🙏.

 And if you want the playable version, just comment and I'll send it to you.